MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-availability-overview.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: stock
-ms.date: 03/28/2017
+ms.date: 06/02/2017
 ms.author: SorenGP

 ---
-# How to: Get an Availability Overview
+# How to: View the Availability of Items
 From the context of a business task, you can get advanced information about when and where an item is available, such as when talking to a customer about a delivery date.

 You can view the availability of all items per location, and you can view the availability of each item by event, by period, or by location.
 An event is any scheduled item transaction, such as a sales shipment or an inbound transfer receipt.